FarronF/limerick-council-meetings/meetings/2020/12/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 2nd October 2020.md

 Policing Unit and that there had been an increase of two Gardaí to Mayorstone Community Policing

-with an additional two Community Gardaí to the Henry Street unit in the coming days.--- **15.**
+with an additional two Community Gardaí to the Henry Street unit in the coming days.
+---
+**15.**

 **Question submitted by Kieran O’Donnell, T.D.**